-This comprises amount due from PPPRA with respect to subsidies/PSF receivable on imported products as well as amounts receivable from PEF with respect to bridging claims.
+This relates to amounts receivable from PEF with respect to bridging claims.

 Determination of amounts due are based on existing regulations/guidelines and impairment is only recognized when changes occur in the regulations that prohibit or limit recovery of previously recognized amounts.
-For bridging claims amounting to $\aleph$ 8.2 billion (Dec 2020: $\aleph$ 8.7 billion) recognized as receivable (Note 18), possibilities exist depending on negotiations that settlement will occur via a set off to the extent of bridging allowances amounting to $\aleph$ 5.60 billion (Dec 2020: $\aleph$ 4.4 billion) recorded as a liability (Note 27).
+For bridging claims amounting to ₹9.2 billion (Dec 2021: ₹8.9 billion) recognized as receivable (Note 18), possibilities exist depending on negotiations that settlement will occur via a set off to the extent of bridging allowances amounting to ₹5.
+8billion (Dec 2021: ₹5.7 billion) recorded as a liability (Note 26).
 However, as the right of set off does not exist, the amounts have been presented gross in these financial statements.